 We first visit the Monumento a las Víctimas de la Desbandá *.
 From here, we walk down to the Playa del Mayorazgo and follow the shoreline to the Playa de Salomar, the Playa del Molinillo and the Playa de la Charca.
 Here, we climb up to the top of the Peñón de Salobreña with its fantastic 360º views.
 We then cross the Playa de La Guardia, walk past the Azucarera del Guadalfeo and follow the coastal path (weather and sea permitting) round to the Caleta La Guardia.
-We then follow the Calle Real and Camino de la Caleta back to Salobreña, stopping at the first Mirador and then walking round the Castillo de Salobreña.
+We then continue around the coastal path to the Caletón, before returning and following the Calle Real and Camino de la Caleta back to Salobreña, stopping at the first Mirador and then walking round the Castillo de Salobreña.
 From here, we walk along the Calle Estación to the Mirador Enrique Morente and then down to the Parque Municipal La Fuente before making our way back along the beach to the starting point.

 * LA DESBANDÁ (or DESBANDADA):